 It's the ultimate goal for any business.
 Customers are our lifeblood, and attracting more while keeping our loyal ones happy is the key to successful business growth.
 Of course, that's easier said than done.

 Researching success stories from the internet - from all sectors - can help inspire and advise.
-Take every opportunity to network, both offline and online (if the idea of networking fills you with dread, take a look at this infographic filled with networking tips).
+Take every opportunity to network, both offline and online.

 And keep in touch with your old customers.
 By all means, offer new customers incentives, but don't alienate your loyal customers by failing to incentivize them or taking them for granted.